cesarferradas/ferrad.as/_posts/2021-03-22-finance-advice-wish-i-knew.md

 salary.

 _Disclaimer: I am not a financial advisor.
 I cannot provide financial advice to you, this is purely for educational purposes.
-If you need financial advice, make sure you seek the help of a qualified professional.
 When you invest, your capital is at risk._

 ### Be more aggressive with your pension